 Depending on the applications for your kitchen, you can choose cookwares from three perspectives, types, and build material.
 Here are the common types of cookware from all aspects:

-Cookware main types contain the names of the cookwares and their applications, common types are:
+Cookware main types contain the names of the cookwares and their applications; standard types are:

 - Casserole pots